Pediatric IO: 5 things I didn’t learn in paramedic school

 Technology and experience have overcome all of my original reluctance.
 The IO is no longer just my Hail Mary access in cardiac arrest.
 I now consider it on any patient without vascular access if a delay in fluid or drugs could be harmful.

 In my experience, the proximal tibial tuberosity is probably the most recognized site for insertion, but there are several reasons that this site may be inappropriate.
 Some of these reasons include: burns, orthopedic trauma, local infection, previous IO attempts or inability to access in a trapped patient.

 Remember, a number of alternative sites exist.
 Animal models suggest that humeral and femoral flow rates are higher compared to the proximal tibia .
-However, first attempt insertion success was lower (89 percent vs 60 percent) and the risk of dislodgement was higher (33 percent vs 6 percent), when the humeral site was compared with the proximal tibia .
-The sternum, iliac crest, distal tibia, calcaneous, radius and ulna have also been attempted with varying degrees of success and complication rates .
+However, first attempt insertion success was lower (89% vs. 60%) and the risk of dislodgement was higher (33% vs. 6 %), when the humeral site was compared with the proximal tibia .
+The sternum, iliac crest, distal tibia, calcaneus, radius and ulna have also been attempted with varying degrees of success and complication rates .

 I now have a back-up plan in the event the proximal tibia is unavailable.
 In older children — typically kids over six years old, but the child's size is more important than age — my alternative site is the proximal humerus, as the distal femur can be challenging because of the deeper layers of muscle and tissue.
 In children under the age of six, my alternative site is the distal femur, as it is easier to access and avoids the difficulties associated with an anatomically small humerus.

 Traditional techniques such as palpating the posterior limb for signs of infiltration during a saline flush, as well as noting the stability of the needle after insertion, are familiar methods of confirming placement.
 The aspiration of blood from the needle confirms placement, however it is important to remember that the absence of blood does not necessarily mean the IO is interstitial.